ishaaq34/Chipseq_analysis_tutorial/src/00_setup_environment.md

+> [!NOTE]
-> The tools are installed and waiting.
+> **Next:** The tools are installed and waiting.
 Now, we focus on using Bash scripting to organize and automate bioinformatics analyses